-South Dakota News Watch is governed by a ten-member board of directors and staffed by a chief executive officer, two investigative journalists and a development director.
+South Dakota News Watch is governed by a 13-member board of directors and staffed by a chief executive officer, two investigative journalists and a development director.
 Board members and staff represent decades of news and management experience working in states from coast to coast.

-Co-Chair – Randell Beck, Sioux Falls, S.D., is a retired editor and publisher of Argus Leader Media in Sioux Falls (2001-2013).
+Randell Beck (co-founder and past co-chair), Sioux Falls, S.D., is a retired editor and publisher of Argus Leader Media in Sioux Falls (2001-2013).
 He previously held editing and reporting roles at newspapers in Delaware, California, Missouri and Tennessee.

-Nancy Turbak Berry, Watertown, S.D., is an attorney, former South Dakota state legislator and longtime advocate of open government.
-Turbak Berry served in the South Dakota Senate, 2007-2010, where she championed efforts to promote public access to information about state and local government.
-As a result, she received the Eagle Award from the South Dakota Newspaper Association, honoring her efforts on behalf of government transparency.
-Turbak Berry was the 1996 Trial Lawyer of the Year in South Dakota, is past president of the South Dakota Trial Lawyers Association and has taught as an adjunct professor at the University of South Dakota School of Law.
+Nancy Turbak Berry of Watertown, S.D., is an attorney, former South Dakota state legislator (2007-2010) and longtime advocate of open government.
+In the South Dakota Senate she championed efforts to promote public access to information about state and local government.
+Turbak Berry received the Eagle Award from the South Dakota Newspaper Association, honoring her efforts on behalf of government transparency.
+She was the 1996 Trial Lawyer of the Year in South Dakota, is past president of the South Dakota Trial Lawyers Association and has taught as an adjunct professor at the University of South Dakota School of Law.
 Turbak Berry’s education began in a one-room schoolhouse in Kranzburg, S.D.
 She graduated from Watertown High School and obtained her undergraduate degree from Harvard University.
 She received her law degree from the University of California.
-Turbak Berry founded Turbak Law Office in Watertown, where she works with her sons Seamus Culhane and Liam Culhane.
+Turbak Berry founded Turbak Law Office in Watertown.

-Christine Hamilton is the co-owner and managing partner of Christiansen Land and Cattle, Ltd. in Kimball, S.D.
-The company is consistently in the forefront of innovation embracing new technologies, and participating in research and development opportunities within the agriculture industry.
+Christine Hamilton is the co-owner and managing partner of Christiansen Land and Cattle Ltd. in Kimball, S.D.
+The company is consistently in the forefront of innovation, embracing new technologies and participating in research and development opportunities within the agriculture industry.
 She has also served on the board of the Federal Reserve Bank, Ninth District, and is a co-founder of SAB Biotherapeutics, Inc. SAB is public company based in Sioux Falls that has developed human polyclonal antibodies for the treatment of human diseases.
 In 2016, Hamilton was inducted into the SD Hall of Fame.
-Hamilton is also the co-founder and chair of the Matson Halverson Christiansen Hamilton Foundation whose mission is to improve quality of life and create opportunities for growth and development, primarily in rural areas.
+Hamilton is also the co-founder and chair of the Matson Halverson Christiansen Hamilton Foundation, whose mission is to improve the quality of life and create opportunities for growth and development, primarily in rural South Dakota.